-Join Garrick Chow for an in-depth discussion in this video Consolidating your library, part of Up and Running with iTunes 12.
+Join Garrick Chow for an in-depth discussion in this video Consolidating your library, part of Learning iTunes 12.

 - Let's go to iTunes Preferences.…If you're on Windows, this will be Edit Preferences,…and to the Advanced tab here.…Now I've mentioned a couple of times already…that I consider it best practice…to keep these two options you see here checked,…to make sure that all the files you import…are copied to your central iTunes Library…and to make sure iTunes keeps the Library…and its folders organized.…In this movie, I want to talk about what happens…if you import content but don't have the…Copy files to iTunes Media folder option checked here.…So with that unchecked, I'll click OK.…Now in the Video folder from the exercise files,…there's a short movie in here called rocks.m4v.…